risc0/risc0/docs/metal-optimization-progress.md

   for diagnosis and benchmarking; the same serial suite failed in that mode with `jalr`, `mulhsu`, and `or` hitting `Poly check failed`.
 - `cargo test -p risc0-zkp --features prove hal::metal --release -- --nocapture`
-  passed: 19 tests, including after the Xcode 26.5 Metal Toolchain install.
+  passed: 19 tests, including after the Xcode 26.5 Metal Toolchain install and again at the current branch head after narrowing the rv32im eval-check flag to `-fno-inline`.
 - `cargo test -p risc0-circuit-recursion --features prove prove::hal::metal::tests::eval_check --release -- --ignored --nocapture`
-  passed: 1 test, including after the Xcode 26.5 Metal Toolchain install.
+  passed: 1 test, including after the Xcode 26.5 Metal Toolchain install and again at the current branch head.
 - `examples/target/release/hello-world` with `RISC0_PROVER=local` completed a
   proof in about 0.5s warm with the default CPU eval-check safety path.
 A forced full-Metal eval-check run of the same binary was also about 0.5s, so